sidNan21/Reddit-Popularity-Prediction/README.md

 # Data Collection Tool for Capstone

-Data Collection Tool for Capstone Research
+Data Collection Tool for Capstone Research: CURRENTLY SERIALIZES *ALL* COMMENTS FOR SELECTED POSTS WITHOUT HIERARCHY INFO

 ## Creating credentials to use the script